Andrew Hosmer

-Andrew Hosmer (born March 1964) is an attorney, businessman and Democratic politician currently serving as the mayor of Laconia, New Hampshire, United States.
+Andrew Hosmer (born March 1964) is an attorney, businessman and Democratic politician who previously served as the mayor of Laconia, New Hampshire, United States.
 He previously served two terms (2012-2016) in the New Hampshire Senate representing Senate District 7.
 In the Senate, Hosmer served on the Commerce, Ways & Means, and Finance Committees.
 In his final Senate term (2015-2016), he was the Democratic Caucus Leader.
 Hosmer is also the general manager of AutoServ, his family's automotive business and is the father of four children.